fbpx ...

 Audience

-Millennials are the greatest segment of live content viewers, with 63% of them routinely watching live streaming video.
+Millennials are the greatest segment of live content viewers, with 63% of them routinely watching live-streaming videos.

 In the US, the majority of young adults who watch TV do it via online streaming.